tema-skakun/minishell/README.md

 # MINISHELL

 ## Summary:
-This project is about creating a simple shell.
+This group project is about creating a simple shell.

 ## MANDATORY PART:

-Your shell should:
+Our shell can:

 •Display a prompt when waiting for a new command.